 Guido Günther sent some bits

-from the 4th Debian Groupware Meeting that held
+from the fourth Debian Groupware Meeting, held

 at the Linux Hotel in Essen, Germany.
 During the weekend the group has fixed

 various issues (mostly related to gnome-shell in iceowl), and has been able to push

 unstable and to resurrect the

 iceowl-l10n language packs.
 Some work was also done on Citadel, Z-Push and